pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 If you're a member of multiple workspaces, you can stay logged in, and switch between workspaces to work on different projects.

-To switch between workspaces, click your gravatar in the upper left to switch between workspaces:
+To switch between workspaces, click the icon in the upper left to switch between workspaces:

 ![Workspace switcher shows a personal and Agency workspace](../../../../images/dashboard/new-dashboard/workspaces-selector.png)